helenst/sioproxy/README.md

 Limitations:
 ------------
 * ignores socket.io's RPC - it just dumbly passes messages back and forth.
-Allows
 * no handling of reconnecting - if either client or server goes away, the other is cut off
 * text messages only
 * no SSL at present